QUINT founders donate USD 16 million to establish the QUINT Bone Marrow Transplant Centre in Dubai

 First cryptocurrency donation in the world of this magnitude received by Al Jalila Foundation to support Hamdan Bin Rashid Cancer Charity Hospital

 The donation, the first of its kind in the UAE and the largest of its kind in the world, was made to support Hamadan Bin Rashid Cancer Charity Hospital through a specially-devised locking and vesting mechanism that will make the required funds available to Al Jalila Foundation over the 3-year construction of the hospital's bone marrow transplant centre.
-After the full realisation of the donation, the facility will be named "QUINT Bone Marrow Transplant Centre" upon launch.
+After the full realisation of the donation, the facility will be named "QUINT Bone Marrow Transplant Centre" upon its launch.
+The Developing team and Strategic Partners of the QUINT token have also contributed generously towards this donation.

+Dr. Abdul Kareem Al Olama, CEO at Al Jalila Foundation, said: "As a philanthropic organisation we rely on charitable donations and we are always seeking innovative ways to expand our donation channels for ease of convenience for donors from all around the world to support our programmes.
+Crypto philanthropy has emerged as an important and sustainable source of fundraising for charities, giving donors greater opportunities to support humanitarian causes.
+We are grateful to QUINT for their generous contribution that will have a great impact on the lives of adults and children suffering from cancer."

+Bone marrow transplant (also known as stem cell transplant) is a medical procedure that infuses healthy stem cells to replace damaged or diseased bone marrow.
+This treatment is usually for cancers such as leukaemia, lymphoma, or other similar life-threatening conditions.
+The replacement bone marrow or stem cells can come from the patient themselves (autologous transplantation) or from a donor (allogeneic transplantation).

 Mr Mohammed Al Bulooki, Chairman of Quint, said: "Quint's founders, developers and partners support Al Jalila Foundation's aim of transforming lives through medical research, and are delighted to be able to contribute to this mission.
 Quint prides itself on contributing to community well-being and holding itself to high standards of governance and ethics.
 As part of our mission of connecting the metaverse to the real world, and boosting mainstream adoption of cryptocurrencies and DeFi, we are pleased to be amongst the first to embrace crypto philanthropy in the UAE and the Middle East."